mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 *dependent* variable was introduced.
 In statistics it is common to use *dependent* variable as an alias for *target variable*, because its value is dependent on the state of the independent variable.
 In the case of a variogram, this is the metric of variance on the y-axis.
-The independent variable is a measure of (usually) Euclidean distance.
+In geostatistics, the independent variable is usually a measure of Euclidean distance.

 Consider observations taken in the environment, it is fairly unlikely to find two pairs of observations where the separating distance between the coordinates match exactly the same value.
-Therefore it is useful to group all point pairs at the same distance *lag* together into one group, or *bin*.
+Therefore one has to group all point pairs at the same distance *lag* together into one group, or *bin*.
 Beside practicability, there is also another reason, why one would want to group point pairs at similar separating distances together into one bin.
-This becomes obvious, when one plots the difference in value over the distance for all point pair combinations that can be formed for a given sample.
+Consider the plot below, which shows the difference in value over the distance for all point pair combinations that can be formed for a given sample.
 The :class:`Variogram Class <skgstat.Variogram>` has a function for that:
 :func:`distance_difference_plot <skgstat.Variogram.distance_difference_plot>`: